-Kristian de Leon is a Brooklyn-based composer and percussionist
+Kristian de Leon is a Brooklyn-based composer and artist

-who writes colorful, imaginative works that explore the “in-betweens”
+who aims to create colorful, imaginative works that explore the

 Kristian has written for a number of premiere performance artists

-Kristian is currently living in Brooklyn, NY with his obscenely large house cat, Bagel, pursuing a Master’s Degree in Music Theory and Composition at NYU Steinhardt under Michael Gordon, Shelley Washington, and Robert Honstein.
+Kristian is currently living in Brooklyn, NY with his obscenely large house cat, Bagel, and holds a Bachelor's degree in Percussion Performance from California State University, Fullerton, and a Master’s Degree in Music Theory and Composition at NYU Steinhardt under Michael Gordon, Shelley Washington, and Robert Honstein.
 He is also a proud Rustic Percussion Artist (rusticpercussion.com, @RusticPercussion on Instagram).